Sekai Ichi

-Sekai ichi (世界一) is a cultivar of apples first released from Japan in 1974.
-It is considered one of the largest varieties of apples, with an average circumference of 30 to 46 cm and weight of 900 g.
+Sekai ichi (世界一) is a cultivated variety or cultivar of apples from Japan.
+It was first planted in Morioka in 1930 and released to market in 1974.
+It is one of the largest varieties of apples, with an average circumference of 30 to 46 cm and weight of 900 g.
 Sekai ichi means "world's number one" in Japanese.

 Description

-'Sekai Ichi' apples are pale pink/red with red stripes; they are juicy, sweet, and not as crisp/crunchy as other cultivars.
-The variety came from a cross between the varieties 'Red Delicious' and 'Golden Delicious'.
+Sekai Ichi apples are pale pink/red with red stripes; they are juicy, sweet, and not as crisp or crunchy as other cultivars.
+They are low in acid and mild in taste.
+The variety came from a cross between the Red Delicious and Golden Delicious varieties.

+Cultivation and consumption

+The Sekai Ichi is not just a premium apple variety but is one of the most expensive in the world due to the complex techniques and stringent requirements for cultivation.
+It is mostly grown in the Aomori Prefecture of Japan, and is exported to Asian countries, notably China and Singapore.
+It is also grown at a small number of farms in the United States, though not under the same strict conditions.

+In Asia, it is used as a lavish gift on special occasions, such as major business transactions.
+At certain five-star hotels in Shanghai and Hong Kong, it is available as a luxurious fruit.